-This award amounts to \$350 a year and is given to help a promising student to continue his education.
-It is awarded to a student in the field of rubber chemistry on the basis of need and satisfactory work.
+This award amounts to \$250 a year and is given to help promising students to continue their education.
+They are awarded to students in the field of rubber chemistry on the basis of need and satisfactory work.
 The committee shall make no discriminations as to race, color, or creed.